I'm sure you have heard of the Relative Strength Index before. Most traders use RSI strategies to help spot extreme levels in the market.

-So before I said you should cover your ears when someone says RSI is at an extreme right?
-Well, this is because it is NOT a great signal just to have RSI at an extreme.
+However, RSI is NOT a great signal just to have at an extreme.
 You have to see some kind of divergence with RSI and the underlying security to get a valid signal.

-RSI does point out divergences between price and momentum and these signals are much more consistent (not perfect) than just simply looking for extremes.
+RSI does identify divergences between price and momentum and these signals are much more consistent (not perfect) than just simply looking for extremes.
 As the more advanced traders can tell you, RSI can stay very high or very low and trade with trend strength.

 That's why looking for the divergences is so important!